Joaxin/PinsfloraLangs/ru/pronunciation-ru.md

 P.S.
 In the notes, we use an acute accent to show you the stress \(e.g., ра́дио\).
 It is a standard practice in Russian textbooks for little children or foreign learners—and, generally, the most common way of marking the position of the stress.

+## VOWEL REDUCTION

+Like in English, vowel letters aren't _all_ pronounced just like in the alphabet.
+In Russian, unstressed syllables have vowels _reduced_:

+* **А and О** become the same uh-sound
+* **И and Е** \(Э\) become the same sound similar to "i" in "hit"
+* **Я** actually becomes an i-like sound, not an uh-like \(except in a few words\).
+This also affects "а" after ч,ш,щ,ж or ц in many words \(sadly, not all\).

+So, when a vowel is not stressed, it becomes weaker, somewhat shorter, and also some vowels become indistinguishable.

+The unstressed syllable is strongest just before the stress.
+In all other places it is even weaker than that \(though, some long words, especially compounds, may acquire a secondary stress\).
+This makes the system different from the English one, where stronger and weaker syllables tend to alternate.

 ## Hard and soft

 Russian consonants are split into two groups of 15, which are pronounced in two different ways, _palatalized_ \(aka "soft"\) and _non-palatalized_ \(aka "hard"\).
 We'll stick to the shorter "soft" and "hard" \(sorry\).